jaycariaga/Eve-RestAPI/README.md

 # Alternative 2
 Utilize a python script with code based off of client.py to perform DELETE, POST, and GET.
 <br>This script is: modify.py

+# What to know about modify.py
+The code inside can handle:
+<br><b>DELETE's of specific items AND whole resources if needed;
+<br>POST's onto the resources
+<br>GET's of whole resources AND of specified items of a resource
+<br>currently needs PATCH/PUT implementation functions

 # Info on client.py
 Client.py is a seperate file that contains code that works with another server that is NOT a localhost.
 This code manages to